 Does Cleetus have any significant assets to add into the equation?

-Other than his YouTube channel and his fleet of cars (which changes all the time), there are two other significant assets that make up a majority of his net worth:
+Other than his YouTube channel and his fleet of cars (which changes all the time), there are three other significant assets that make up a majority of his net worth:

 - His home (and the property it sits on)